Skip to main content

 The next step is described in the "Final Review" section below.

-[Although a preliminary appointment is no longer required, students may request one if needed.
-After submitting the "File for Degree Form, " request a preliminary appointment at the GEPA Online Calendar.
-A Zoom link will be emailed to you prior to your appointment.]
+[Although a preliminary appointment is not required, students may request a formatting pre-check of their dissertation/thesis if desired.
+After submitting the "File for Degree Form, " request a formatting pre-check at the GEPA Online Calendar.
+Please note: submission to ProQuest alone will not result in a review of the dissertation/thesis.]

 Final Review (after the defense)